zippoobbiz/zippoobbiz.github.io/source/_posts/Cloud-ML-Engine.md

 * Clustering estimator
 Clustering is an unsupervised learning task for finding natural groupings of observations based on the inherent structure within your dataset.
 Such as customer segmentation, grouping similar items in e-commerce, and social network analysis.

+* Supervised learning vs Unsupervised learning
+* test cases with label or not.

 ### Online prediction vs batch prediction
 * Online
 Optimized to minimize the latency of serving predictions.